CopernicaMarketingSoftware/REACT-CPP/README.md

 ````

 The program above is only interested in read events until the first line
-from stdin has been read.
-After that it return false, to inform the event loop
+from stdin is read.
+After that it returns false, to inform the event loop
 that it is no longer interested in read events.

-This will also mean that the program in the example automatically exits after
+This also means that the program in the example automatically exits after
-the first read line.
+the first line.
 The reason for this is that the run() method of
 the React::Loop and React::MainLoop classes automatically stops running when
 there are no more callback functions active.
 By returning false, the last and
 only registered callback function is cancelled, and the event loop has nothing